Daniels-not/PersonalWebsiteITLA/README.md

 ## Instructions ✔️

 #### Make a personal web page with HTML and CSS with the following elements ❤️:
-- His photo
+- Photo
-- Name
+- First Name
 - Last name
 - Telephone
 - Address